marcusgia2505/LIONESS_doc/docs/020_conceptual_overview.rst

 Test mode
 ^^^^^^^^^

 When developing your experiment, it is often useful to test you experiment by playing as a participant and inspecting the screens.
 The test mode will allow you to enter multiple times (i.e. control multiple *participants*) from the same browser.
-Once click this button, two more buttons will appear that will allow you to start your experiment as a test player or start a ['bot' \| automatic bot], which will make automated decisions.
+Once click this button, two more buttons will appear that will allow you to start your experiment as a test player or start a :ref:`bot <bots>` , which will make automated decisions.
 The bot is useful for experiments in groups (so you have to control only one test player while the other decisions are generated automatically), or for long experiments (in case you want to check whether all data is correctly recorded in the database).

 .. _control_panel__terminate_player:

 Terminate player
 ~~~~~~~~~~~~~~~~

-You can manually remove a participant from a session by entering their value of 'playerNr' in the field next to 'Terminate player'.
+You can manually remove a participant from a session by entering their value of *playerNr* in the field next to *Terminate player*.
 This will take that participant to a screen indicating that they can no longer proceed.
-The software will treat this participant as a 'dropout', that is, the group will proceed according to the :ref:`dropout handling <parameters__dropouthandling>` settings.
-Note that terminating a participant is a 'last resort' measure.
+The software will treat this participant as a *dropout*, that is, the group will proceed according to the :ref:`dropout handling <parameters__dropouthandling>` settings.
+Note that terminating a participant is a *last resort* measure.

 Export database
 ~~~~~~~~~~~~~~~